 3.2 Human Consequences

-4. Significance of the Berlin Wall
+4. The Role of the Berlin Wall

 The Berlin Wall held several important implications for the Cold War and the world at large: